dqveha/linkedin-files/APPE.md

 > Monitored a patient who was 3 months prior untherapeutic on his anticoagulation medicine.
 Under my care and management, he was successfully over 90% of the time therapeutic.

-> Revised the diabetes management spreadsheet for the clinic by constructing formulas on Excel to help maintain metrics and increase patient monitoring parameters as a continuous quality improvement project
+> Revised the diabetes management spreadsheet for the clinic by constructing formulas on Excel to help maintain metrics and increase patient monitoring parameters as a continuous quality improvement project.

-> Adept at using interpretation services such as Linguava and Stratus to communicate with foreign speaking patients
+> Adept at using interpretation services such as Linguava and Stratus to communicate with foreign speaking patients.

 #